zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 }
 ```

-We tell CSS that we're adding specific styling to our `h1`.
+We tell CSS that we're adding specific styling to our `h1` tag.
 This is called the CSS selector.
-We're selecting what text we want to add styling to.
+We're selecting what text we want to add styling to by typing the name of the HTML tag.
 We assign the specific styling inside the `{}`.

 CSS is comprised of a series of properties and values.
 In this case, were using the `color` and `font-size` properties.
 After every property, we put a `:` and after every value we put a `;`.
 It's important to note that our CSS will break if we're not specific with our syntax.